 NSF's Office of Polar Programs (OPP) has day-to-day responsibility for these functions.
 More information about OPP can be found on the OPP website.
 The OPP address is 2415 Eisenhower Avenue, Suite W7100, Alexandria, VA 22314.
 Phone: 703-292-8030 Fax: 703-292-9081.

 Support Contractors

-Leidos is currently the prime contractor supporting the USAP.
-Leidos manages a team that includes partner companies performing specific support functions.
-Together, the companies comprising the support contract are known collectively as the Antarctic Support Contract (ASC).
+Leidos is currently the prime contractor supporting the USAP under the Antarctic Support Contract (ASC).
+Leidos manages a team that includes partner companies performing operations and science support functions.

 Antarctic Support Contract (ASC)